aes219/eNotebook/README.md

-# eNotebook React (wip)
+# eNotebook React

-This is just a normal opensource desktop app to create and store notes.
+Opensource desktop app to create and store notes.

 ## Technologies used: